nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Terra/2terra.md

 The right-side panel of the Dashboard displays useful information about the workspace, including workspace cost per month.
 This rate is associated with data **storage**, *not* compute.
 Even if you are not running notebooks or workflows from a given workspace, the workspace continues to accrue storage costs for any associated data, input, or output files stored in the assigned Google Storage bucket.
 For this reason, it's a good habit to clean up workspaces that are not being used and can be safely deleted (see below for [deleting workspaces](#delete-worksp)).

-Currently, Terra does not report workflow costs on the Terra interface.
-Users should go to the Google Cloud Platform (GCP) console to check billing account charges (see our GCP note on [monitoring billing account](../Introduction-to-GCP/gcp1.md)).
-The GCP console provides billing breakdowns and monthly invoices.

-!!! tip

-    However, the GCP does not track individual workflow or workspace costs.
-GCP charges are reported by Terra billing project.

-    As you get started with GCP and Terra, it is best to carefully monitor how costs accrue from running demo or scaled down projects so you can better estimate cost patterns.

 ### Storage